Click on the link on the right of the name to find their tour dates and magic!

 Paul Suntup has edited three books of poetry and his work has appeared in numerous publications including Rattle, Spillway, Artlife, Cider Press Review, ISM and the anthology 180 More: Extraordinary Poems

 Tim Stafford is a poet and public school teacher from Chicago.
+He is a former Chicago Poetry Slam Champion who performs regularly at festivals all over the U.S. and Europe.

 Tara Hardy is a working class queer femme poet who writes and teaches in Seattle, Washington.
 She is the Founder and Art and Education Director of Bent, a writing institute for LGBTIQ people based in Seattle.
 In 2002, she was elected by the people and named by the city council Seattle’s Poet Populist and she won the Seattle Grand Slam Champion title the same year.
 In 2008, she was selected to represent Seattle in the Women of the World Poetry Slam in Detroit.
 She holds an MFA from Vermont College in fiction writing and an MSW from the University of Michigan in Community Organizing.